Engineering the coupling between Majorana bound states: the enhancement of CMBS

-Following the similar derivation procedures in Eqs.(\ref{10})-(\ref{12}), one can estimate the effective Hamiltonian of CMBS,
+Following the similar derivation procedures in Eqs. (\ref{10})-(\ref{12}), one can estimate the effective Hamiltonian of CMBS,

 where $z_i$ ($i=1,2,3,4$) is the root of the quartic equation $(\Delta_{c2}-t_{c2})z^4+(\Delta_{c1}-t_{c1})z^3+2\mu_cz^2-(\Delta_{c1}+t_{c1})z-(\Delta_{c2}+t_{c2})=0$.
 Obviously, the Hamiltonian returns to Eq. (\ref{12}) if one sets $t_{c2}=\Delta_{c2}=0$.
 Fig. \ref{fig:06} depicts the relation between the coupling strength and the parameters of the central chain.
 One observes that the analytical solutions are in well agreement with the numerical solutions when $\mu_c\gg t_c$, i.e., $E_k\gg t_{1,2}$.
-In the presence of long-range interactions, the coupling strength $\epsilon$ is also enhanced since the value of coupling strengh $\epsilon$ takes minimum when $t_{c2}=\Delta_{c2}=0$, as shown in Fig. \ref{fig:06}(b).
-It is not surprising since there are multiple channels for electrons co-tunneling in the long-range interactions, i.e., the next-to-nearest hopping amplitude also makes contributions to the electrons co-tunneling process.
+In the presence of long-range coupling, the coupling strength $\epsilon$ is also enhanced since it takes minimum when $t_{c2}=\Delta_{c2}=0$, as shown in Fig. \ref{fig:06}(b).
+The results are not surprising since there are multiple channels for electrons co-tunneling in the long-range coupling regime, i.e., the NNN hopping amplitude also makes contributions to the electrons co-tunneling process.